 In total, 125 deaths were officially attributed to the Leopard of Rudraprayag, although patchy records at the time means that the true total is likely to be higher.
 As the death toll mounted a reward offered for ending the threat from the British government mounted, eventually reaching 20,000 rupees.
 Large numbers of private hunters travelled to the area, staking out villages at night with rifles or laying down powerful traps or poison, but the leopard evaded them all.
 A large contingent of British soldiers, including formidable Nepalese Gurkhas, fared little better.

 Ultimately, Corbett set up a rope seat in a tree along a track the leopard frequented, below which he staked a live goat.
-After more than a week spending long nights waiting in his perch, the leopard finally appeared and attacked the goat, upon which Corbett shot it dead.
+After more than a week spending long nights waiting in his perch, the leopard finally appeared and attacked the goat.
+Corbett shot it dead.

 As I noted in my Champawat Tiger article, Corbett ultimately renounced hunting, using the tracking skills he had learned to become a successful wildlife photographer.
 He was also an avid conservationist in later life, campaigning for the protection of all Indian wildlife.
 He would eventually establish the first national park in India, 150 miles south from where he had hunted and killed the Leopard of Rudraprayag.